-Sewage treatment plant: the derived risk quotients are clearly < 1, even using the worst-case assumption (Tier 1) of 12.3% of the influent residues being present in the STP effluent water phase for the calculation.
-At Tier 2, the more realistic scenario of 1% of the influent residues being present in the STP effluent water phase, the risk is by far < 1.
-Thus, it is considered that there is no risk for microorganisms in a STP caused by OPP used as liquid hand disinfecting soap in hospitals.
+Sewage treatment plant: The derived risk quotients are clearly < 1, even using the worst-case assumption (Tier 1 approach) of 12.3% of the influent residues being present in the STP effluent water phase for the calculation.
+Thus, it is considered that there is no risk for microorganisms in a STP caused by OPP used as metalworking fluid preservative.